Chattahooligans/hooligan-hymnal-app/docs/_deployment.md

 - If English is not your primary language, translate the text into your preferred language (and please submit a PR back to the project with the example schema in another language!).
 - Edit the text inside the file, paying extra attention to the `_comment` recommendations.
 - Edit `manifest.js` to set the available translations and default locale.
 This file contains additional instructions.

+## .gitignore

+tacoman TODO: insert .gitignore instructions (I think app.json will be here in addition to the config we already talked about?)

 ## Run and Test the Mobile App